Note: if you are looking for technical support for dBASE™, please visit:

 The site has taken on a new appearance -- a massive overhaul has occurred, as I have been learning to use new web tools.
 This site is now using Bootstrap (an open source web developer tool from Twitter), and frankly I rather like the way it looks ...
 A few things have been removed, or moved around.
 But I've been working hard to make sure the important parts are all still here.

-The file is dUFLPPlus_10B.zip (dated December 16, 2016).
+The file is dUFLPPlus_11A.zip (dated July 9, 2017).
 This file is approximately 4.2MB in size.
 As always see the WHATS.NEW file for details on what has been changed, and use the form Library.wfm to find items you may be looking for.
 Everything here should work in dBASE™ Plus 9 through 11, the file has been renamed.
 There is little, if anything, that won't work in versions of dBASE™ from 9 on to the current.
-The next version may be renamed again for dBASE™ Plus 11.

 Note: An older version of the dUFLP for versions of dBASE™ prior to dBASE PLUS™ 8 is available here for a while, but it will eventually go away ... dUFLPPlus_AB.zip (dated June 20, 2014).